WasilewM/23Z-INZ/docs/docs/requests_generator/requests_generator.md

   -m {generate,g,generate-and-save,gs,generate-and-run,gr,load-and-run,lr}, --mode {generate,g,generate-and-save,gs,generate-and-run,gr,load-and-run,lr}
                         Mode which should be executed -o OUTPUT, --output OUTPUT
-                        Path to file where requests will be saved -i INPUT, --input INPUT
+                        Path to the file where requests will be saved -i INPUT, --input INPUT
-                        Path to file where requests are stored
+                        Path to the file where requests are stored --csv-output CSV_OUTPUT
+                        Path to the file where response time results will be saved
 ```

 ### Available modes